-Ms Gorter is a rural industry consultant with many years of experience as a WA livestock producer.
-Ms Gorter comes from a farming background and is a landholder and has been involved in running a mixed farming operation in Kojonup, WA, producing prime lamb, wool and grains, conducting sheep trading and a small amount of agroforestry for nearly 30 years.
-Ms Gorter runs her own business in providing business and industry management advice and events planning in rural areas.
-She was awarded the WA RIRDC Rural Women's Award Runner Up in 2010 and is a director of AgVivo.
+Ms Gorter is a rural

+industry consultant with many years of experience as a WA livestock producer.
+Ms Gorter comes from a farming background and was a landholder and involved in running a mixed farming operation in Kojonup, WA, producing prime lamb, wool and grains, conducting sheep trading and a small amount of agroforestry for nearly 30 years.
+Ms Gorter runs her own business in providing business and industry management advice in rural areas.
+She was awarded the WA RIRDC Rural Women's Award runner-up in 2010 and is a director of agVivo.
+Ms Gorter is also a director of Primary Industries Education Foundation Australia and Grower Group Alliance Inc.